Dany-Boy55/Radio-Image-Converter/README.md

 Simply select a photo, and convert it to a Taranis X9D compatible format with a single click!

 Functionality thus far:
-- Import a single image file
+- Import a single and multiple image files
 - Convert a single image into a 64x32 indexed 4BPP bitmap (Taranis X9D)
-- Save the converted image to a bitmap
+- Save the single converted image to a bitmap

 Functionality to be added for basic functionality:
 - Allow different image formats for different radio systems